Sciences & Applied Science

 Assessment Method

 This course has a variety of assessment forms, including project work and examination.
-The weighting of these is indicated in the course summary.

 Entry Requirements